-As we approach UN International Women’s Day, hear from the women and girls who’ve benefited from Reall’s commercially viable, gender-smart, affordable homes.
+As we approach UN International Women’s Day, hear from the women and girls who have benefited from Reall’s commercially viable, gender-smart, affordable homes.

 Affordable homes provide safety and security